-The original, real-deal Chinese version of kung pao chicken gets its mouth-numbing heat from Sichuan peppercorns, while the Chinese-American take is much less spicy.
+The original, real-deal Chinese version of kung pao chicken gets its mouth-numbing heat from Sichuan peppercorns (so does the "realest-deal" Chinese version, while the Chinese-American take is much less spicy.
 It's the latter we're aiming for in this recipe—cubes of chicken in a thick, slightly gloppy sauce, permeated by a gentle heat.
 It's a quick and easy recipe, too: Just stir-fry marinated diced chicken with roasted peanuts, diced celery and peppers, ginger, and red Chinese or árbol chilies; then coat it in a mixture of soy sauce, chicken broth, vinegar, sesame oil, sugar, and cornstarch.
 Dinner's on the table in 30 minutes.

 Chinese-American Beef and Broccoli With Oyster Sauce

 The problem with so many steam-table iterations of this dish lies in the broccoli; it's too often mushy and bland.
 To keep it crisp and flavorful here, and get a good sear on the strips of beef without overcooking them, we stir-fry the ingredients over very high heat, using a wok or a wok insert over a grill.

 Crab Rangoons (Crab Puffs) With Sweet and Sour Sauce